hassony2/torch_videovision/README.md

 Several transforms are then provided in [video_transforms](videotransforms/video_transforms.py) that expect such inputs.

 Each transform iterates on all the images in the list and applies the wanted augmentation.
-So far the following utilities are provided :
-- ColorJitter (acts on brightness, saturation, contrast and hue, only on PIL Images for now)
-- RandomCrop
-- RandomHorizontalFlip
-- RandomResize
-- RandomRotation

-- Resize
-- CenterCrop

 We then have to convert those inputs to torch tensors.
 This can be produced by the [volume_transform](videotransforms/volume_transforms.py).**ClipToTensor** class, which produces a video volume in format (n_channels, n_images, height, width) where n_channels = 3 in case of images.